 Scott Turner is from Richardson, Texas, and serves as AFPI’s Chairman of the Center for Education Opportunity at AFPI.
 Turner is a businessman, motivational speaker, and former professional football player, who previously served as the executive director of the White House Opportunity and Revitalization Council.
 Turner formerly served as a Texas state representative for the 33rd District, which includes part of Collin County and all of Rockwall County.
 Before entering public service, Turner was an American football cornerback who played in the NFL for nine seasons with the Washington Redskins, San Diego Chargers, and the Denver Broncos.
 He attended the University of Illinois, where he played as their starting cornerback and graduated with a degree in speech communications.

-Gail Wilson hails from Dallas, Texas, and serves as a Development Officer for AFPI.
+Gail Wilson hails from Dallas, Texas, and serves as an Engagement Officer for AFPI.
 Wilson most recently was the Deputy Executive Director for Black Voices for Trump during the Trump-Pence 2020 presidential campaign.
 There, she led the communication efforts for one of the fastest-growing coalitions on the President’s reelection campaign.
 Wilson used her unique skillset to cultivate relationships with key community stakeholders to bolster grassroots support for President Trump and crafted, staffed, and oversaw critical campaign events featuring these high-level supporters and leaders.
 Before focusing on domestic policies, Wilson traveled to Africa, Asia, Eurasia, and Latin America empowering women to participate in their political and economic environment to increase their leadership roles.
 Wilson graduated with a degree in Political Science from Texas Women’s University.
 Wilson is a first-generation American and truly loves this beautiful world having visited 25 countries and counting.
 When she is not globetrotting, Wilson enjoys eating medium rare steaks and listening to music.

 Paula White-Cain was born in Tupelo, Mississippi, and serves as Chair of the Center for American Values at AFPI.
 Currently, White-Cain serves as Senior Pastor at City of Destiny.
 For the past 37 years, White-Cain has worked across the world in almost 200 countries, ministering, fighting for religious freedom, humanitarian rights, and advocating for the voiceless.
 White-Cain also served as an advisor to President Donald J. Trump in the Office of Public Liaison’s Faith and Opportunity Initiative.
 Prior to her work at the White House, in 1991, starting with five people, she co-founded one of the fastest growing and largest churches in the nation, with an attendance of over 28,000 members.
 She served as pastor of this church for 22 years, and during that time, Paula White Ministries was launched and became a global media and outreach ministry.
 She is married to legendary singer/songwriter Jonathan Cain of the iconic Rock & Roll Hall of Fame band Journey and recites his daily motto of Don’t Stop Believin’ while riding horses and having the time of her life with her family.